ryzdev/driver-service/README.md

 run with `./mvnw spring-boot:run`

-Interact with the API easily [using Swagger UI here.](http://localhost:8080/swagger-ui/#/)
+With the service running locally, interact with the API easily using Swagger UI [http://localhost:8080/swagger-ui/](http://localhost:8080/swagger-ui/)

 ---